 1. In the toolbar, go to Anything > Data > Data Set > Stack.

-2. Under Input data set, enter the name and extension of the SPSS .sav file to be stacked, e.g. Cola.sav.
+2. Under Data > Data Sets > Input data set, enter the name and extension of the SPSS .sav file to be stacked, e.g. Cola.sav.

-3. OPTIONAL: Enter the name of the stacked SPSS data file to be saved to the Displayr Cloud Drive.
+3. OPTIONAL: Enter a name for your stacked SPSS data file to be saved to the Displayr Cloud Drive in the Stacked data set field.
 If none is specified, it will default to Input data set name + " stacked".

 4. Select the method of stacking via the Stack with common labels field: